LOYOLA UNIVERSITY CHICAGO

 ENGR 341L Medical Device Systems Laboratory (1 Credit Hour)

 Introduction to the graphical user interface, data acquisition, and sensors of common medical devices.
 The lab experiments are synchronized with the presentation of medical device topics in ENGR 341.
 Students also create a software application for a Sponsor from the School of Nursing.
-Restricted to Engineering Science majors.
+Restricted to Engineering majors.
 Concurrent enrollment in ENGR 341.
 Apply FDA design control principles for creation of a nursing software application and accompanying requirement and design specifications.

 Use common medical devices subsystems